SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 This is why we use the `@Input` decorator that we need to import.

-We need a property to show the current description which can vary from **0 symbols** until the end.
+We need a property to show the current description, which can vary from **0 symbols** until the end.

 The article description length is a **counter** which controls how many symbols to show.

-The **3 boolean** properties are used inside the `*ngIf` directive to determine whether or not to show or hide a button.
+The **3 boolean** properties are used inside the `*ngIf` directive to determine whether to show or hide a button.

 Also, the content of the image button is switched between "**Show Image**" and "**Hide Image**".